apache/cloudberry-site/versioned_docs/version-2.x/performance/investigate-performance-issues.md

 ## Investigate error messages

 Apache Cloudberry log messages are written to files in the `log` directory within the coordinator's or segment's data directory.
 Because the coordinator log file contains the most information, you should always check it first.
-Log files roll over daily and use the naming convention: `gpdb-`*`YYYY`*`-`*`MM`*`-`*`DD_hhmmss.csv`*.
+Log files roll over daily and use the naming convention: `gpdb-YYYY-MM-DD_hhmmss.csv`.
 To locate the log files on the coordinator host:

 ```shell
 $ cd $COORDINATOR_DATA_DIRECTORY/log